Judge Reinhold: Later career

 Reinhold was nominated for an Emmy for a role on Seinfeld in which he played the "close talker" who develops an obsession with Jerry's parents.
 He can also be seen in Steven Spielberg's epic miniseries Into the West and replaced Charles Grodin in two direct-to-video movies in the Beethoven film series.

 Reinhold appeared in the 2008 political satire Swing Vote.

 In September 2022, Reinhold reprised his role as Detective Billy Rosewood in Beverly Hills Cop: Axel F.

 Personal life

 Reinhold was nicknamed "Judge" because, when he was a baby, he looked stern and judge-like.

 He and his second wife, Amy Reinhold, have a daughter named Haley Rose who was born in February 2013.
 They live together in Little Rock, Arkansas.

 Reinhold was arrested at Dallas Love Field airport on December 8, 2016, for disorderly conduct after objecting to a patdown from security shortly after he was released from the hospital following an adverse reaction to a medication.
 He spent ten hours in jail and accepted a deferred adjudication agreement under which charges would be dismissed in 90 days.

 In popular culture

 Reinhold has occasionally been referred to in film and television, largely in reference to his nickname, Judge.
-The earliest example was Clerks: The Animated Series, where Reinhold voiced a judge called Judge Reinhold.
-In the Becker episode "Trials and Defibrillations", the presiding judge is called Judge (Miriam) Reinhold.

-In Arrested Development, Reinhold, playing himself, appears as the judge of a fictional court show, a parody of such series as The People's Court, Judge Judy and Judge Mathis.
 In the film Fanboys, Billy Dee Williams appears as a courtroom judge named "Judge Reinhold".

-Reinhold stars as the ex-boyfriend, terrorized by a jilted lover, in Jo-El Sonnier's 1988 music video for "Tear Stained Letter".